OpenSourceEconomics/respy/docs/software/configuration.rst

 * ``RESPY_KW_SQUARED_EXPERIENCES`` is ``False`` by default which means that wages are computed with quadratic experiences divided by 100.
 For the original models by Keane and Wolpin, the division was omitted.

+The tests for the configuration are located under ``respy/tests/test_configuration.py``.